carlamontagud/PYTHON-I/README.md

   - Utilize lambda functions and mapping techniques.
   - Explore Pandas series.
   - Perform data transformations and manage missing data.

+### Assignment 8
+- **File**: `ENTREGA 8.ipynb`
+- **Description**: This session introduces Matplotlib and Seaborn, two key libraries for data visualization in Python.
+It focuses on fundamental plotting techniques and customization to create professional-quality visuals.
+- **Objectives**:
+  - Understand and use Matplotlib for creating various types of plots.
+  - Leverage Seaborn for enhanced statistical visualizations.
+  - Customize plots with titles, labels, legends, and color schemes.

 ## Interpretations and Learnings
 While developing each assignment, I interpreted and applied key Python concepts, such as data manipulation, use of functions, and control structures.
 Some of the main learnings include: